-But, is the relationship between Joseph and Alexis fetishism?
+But, is the relationship between Kyle and Alexis fetishism?
 Does their coupling explore something considered taboo?
 I would hope that I wrote the story in a fashion that the reader will hardly notice their "racial" differences.
-That is not to say Joseph is completely free from prejudicial treatment.
+That is not to say Kyle is completely free from prejudicial treatment.
 He is still considered a "feral" by the rest of Alexis' werewolf community.

-The question remains with Joseph and Alexis, are they a contrived relationship, put into the story for the purpose of satiating reader's desire for an interracial relationship?
+The question remains with Kyle and Alexis, are they a contrived relationship, put into the story for the purpose of satiating reader's desire for an interracial relationship?
 Well, kinda.